 Congratulations on the birth of your baby!

 You are not alone… one in every 700-900 babies born worldwide will have Down syndrome.
-Around 60 new families from around Victoria contact Down Syndrome Victoria every year.
-We are here to offer support and information to help you…especially in the early days.
+New families from around Victoria contact Down Syndrome Victoria every year.
+We are here to offer support and information to help you… especially in the early days.

-Some parents find it more difficult to accept and bond with the baby in the early days, some find themselves becoming very protective and anxious about the baby’s welfare and some experience feelings of inadequacy and embarrassment or guilt because the baby has Down syndrome.
+Some parents can find it more difficult to accept and bond with their baby in the early days.
+Some find themselves becoming very protective and anxious about their baby’s welfare and some experience feelings of inadequacy, embarrassment or guilt because their baby has Down syndrome.
 Being confronted with a disability sometimes makes people realise how many subconscious expectations they had in regard to their baby, which can also lead to feelings of guilt and shock.

-Initial reactions are also the result of not knowing what to expect.
-Most people do not know much, if anything, about Down syndrome until they have a child with the condition.
+We know that having a good understanding of what to expect can help to minimise feelings of uncertainty.
+Most people do not know a lot about Down syndrome until they have a child with the condition.
 Often, impressions of what it means are based on outdated information.
 If you are reading this, you have already taken a significant step towards finding out what Down syndrome means for your child – and you will find that your reassurance grows as you find out more.

-There is no simple way to deal with these difficult early days but, be reassured; most families do cope well with the adjustment that this new baby brings.
+There is no ‘one size fits all’ way to approach these early days but, be reassured; most families do cope, and even flourish!
 One thing which seems to help most families – both mothers and fathers – is being open about their feelings and reactions.
-Talk to each other and your family, friends, health professionals or whoever you need to, about how you are feeling – voicing your reactions, anxieties or fears usually helps in dealing with these feelings, whilst keeping them inside you tends to allow them to grow.
+Talk to each other about how you are feeling – voicing your reactions, anxieties or fears usually helps, whilst keeping them inside you tends to allow them to grow.

 If you feel that you are not coping, there are a range of professional support services available.
 Families can obtain these services via their family doctor, hospital social worker or Maternal and Child Health Service.
 If you are not sure how to go about this, please give us a call and we can assist you.